Measuring sampling plan utility in post-marketing surveillance of medical products: Integrating utility into sampling plan generation

 \subsection{Case study background}

-The agency conducted the first PMS iteration for a class of medical products pertaining to maternal and child health in 2021.
-Products of this class had not yet been broadly tested at consumer-facing locations.
-The agency tested 177 samples from four regions near the capital, of which 62 were SFPs (a 35\% rate).
+The agency conducted the first PMS iteration for a class of maternal and child health products in 2021.
+Products had not yet been broadly tested at consumer-facing locations.
+The agency tested 177 samples from 4 provinces near the capital, of which 62 were SFPs (a 35\% rate).
 Samples featured 13 unique manufacturer labels.

-The sampling plan for this first PMS iteration was developed using the risk-based approach of \citet{nkansah2018}.
-Two provinces were classified as having Moderate SFP risk, and two were classified as having Moderately-High SFP risk.
-Provinces are the largest regional divisions of the country.
-We label these provinces by these SFP risk classifications as well as the number of associated samples in the first PMS iteration.
-For example, province ``Moderate(39)'' is classified as Moderate risk and is associated with 39 first-iteration samples.

-The agency will conduct a second PMS iteration for the same medical products to form estimates of SFP rates throughout the supply chain, i.e., use the assessment objective of Section \ref{subsubsec:objAssess}.
+The sampling plan for the first PMS iteration was developed using the risk-based approach of \citet{nkansah2018}.
+The agency will conduct a second PMS iteration for the same products to form estimates of SFP rates throughout the supply chain (assessment objective).
 The first iteration allocated samples to the four provinces nearest the central laboratory.
-Allocating to these provinces met operational constraints, including time and transportation costs.
-The usual approach for the second PMS iteration would be to update the SFP risk assessments and apply these assessments to sampling plan generation.
+This met operational constraints, including time and transportation costs.
+The usual approach for the next iteration would be to re-apply these assessments to formation of the new plan.

 The operational constraints for the next iteration, including the PMS budget, are largely dependent on variable funding sources that are not yet established.
 Thus, this case study considers a range of possible budgets.
 There are also two considered implementation settings: an \emph{existing} setting and an \emph{all-provinces} setting.
-The existing setting only considers allocations across the four provinces featured in the first PMS iteration.
-The all-provinces setting considers every province, extending allocation consideration to four additional provinces not tested in the existing setting.
+The existing setting only considers allocations to the provinces of the first iteration.
+The all-provinces setting considers every province.